 - Follow the directions for your desktop video editing software to compress and create the video file.

 Note: The entire video should be less than 2 minutes.
-If inserting music, don't use copyrighted material.
+If inserting music, be aware that certain video hosting platforms like YouTube will flag copyrighted material, and prevent your video from being watched.

 5. Post Your Video